Rationale

 Given a patient with lower gastrointestinal tract bleeding, the candidate will

-- assess through history and physical examination, including a rectal examination as part of the initial assessment;
+- a history and a physical examination, including a rectal examination as part of the initial assessment, and